 In this article, we will show you how to install PHP 7.3 on Ubuntu 16.04.
 PHP (Hypertext Preprocessor) is an open-source server-side scripting language and is widely used for creating dynamic web pages.
 PHP is among the most popular languages because it is secure, fast, simple, efficient, flexible, and a loosely typed language.

-PHP can be run in any operating platform (Windows, Linux, MacOS) and almost on any web server (Nginx, Apache).
-PHP 7.3.0 was officially released on December 6, 2018 and it contains new improved features and functions.
+PHP can be run on any operating platform (Windows, Linux, MacOS) and almost on any web server (Nginx, Apache).
+PHP 7.3.0 was officially released on December 6, 2018, and it contains new improved features and functions.

 - In this tutorial, we will use an Ubuntu VPS with an already installed LAMP stack, because our Ubuntu 16.04 VPS has been pre-installed with a fully working LAMP stack.
 However, if you do this on a clean server, we will show you how to install Apache’s web server during this tutorial.